-This is evidenced by a Baptism Certificate, a Certificate of Dedication or a letter of verification signed by the religious leader of the community.
+This is evidenced by a Baptism Certificate, a Certificate of Dedication or a letter of verification confirming the membership of the child signed by the religious leader of the community.

-- 8. 'Siblings' means a child who lives as a brother or sister in the same house, including natural brothers or sisters with either one or both parents in common, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, or the child of a parent's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling.
-It also includes natural brothers or sisters where the child for whom the school place is sought is not living in the same family unit as the same address as that sibling. - 9.
-A 'parent' means all-natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 10.
-Home Address: The governors of each school use the same definition as used by the Local Authority within which the school is located. - II.
-For the purposes of this policy, parish boundaries are as shown on the map available on the school website.
+8. 'Siblings' means a child who lives as a brother or sister in the same house, including natural brothers or sisters with either one or both parents in common, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, or the child of a parent's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling.
+It also includes natural brothers or sisters where the child for whom the school place is sought is not living in the same family unit as the same address as that sibling.

+9. A 'parent' means all-natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child.

+10. Home Address: The governors of each school use the same definition as used by the Local Authority within which the school is located.